-The solution to this problem is per-URI permissions: when starting an activity or returning result to the caller set а an activity, can Intent.FLAG GRANT READ URI PERMISSION and/or Intent.FLAG GRANT WRITE URI PERMISSION.
+The solution to this problem is per-URI permissions: when starting an activity or returning а result to an activity, the caller can set Intent.FLAG GRANT READ URI PERMISSION and/or Intent.FLAG_GRANT_WRITE_URI_PERMISSION.
 This grants the receiving activity permission access the specific data URI in the intent, regardless of whether it has any permission to access data in the content provider corresponding to the intent.